aridjayarecipes/cutesrecipes.web.app/content/post/2178-recipe-of-quick-prune-plum-kuchen.md

 1. Take  generous amount of cinnamon sugar for topping

-Directions: Have all the ingredients ready on the counter (it's called.
+Directions: Have all the ingredients ready on the counter (it&#39;s called.
 A video on pruning plum trees - Dan Neuteboom shows us two mature plum trees, one of which has been pruned badly, while the other has been pruned well.
 A means of preserving the excessive harvest of a variety of crops, drying is a technique that has been used from time immemorial to prevent the wastage of food.
 Plum Kuchen Adapted, barely, from Gourmet.

 <!--inarticleads2-->